melissacabral/class-days-bar/readme.md

 - insert the template tag in your theme:
 	&lt;?php ra_days_bar(); ?&gt;

-- Or use the widget in appearance > widget
+- Or use the widget in appearance > widgets

 ### Controlling the progress bar
 - the Days taxonomy is applied to posts, so assign some days to some of your posts.